HISTORIC DOWNTOWN WALKING TOUR

 The mural features a wooden stage where, every Tuesday, and Thursday, from May into October, local pickers and artists gather to play.
 The area also provides one of the main stages at the annual Bristol Rhythm & Roots Reunion music festival, held every third weekend in September, which features a variety of local, regional and nationally known artists.

-The venue hosts a popular Farmer’s Market every Wednesday and Saturdays (May thru October).
+The venue hosts a popular Farmer’s Market every Saturday during the months of May thru October, and on Wednesdays July thru September.

 Local legend has it that somewhere near the mural there is a hidden stash of buried gold.
 According to the story, back in 1876, following the death of her husband, an eccentric older lady by the name of Rosetta Bachelor buried the family treasure there.
 At the time, the Bachelor’s were one of the wealthiest families in town.
 Bachelor, herself, was reputed to have been a fearsome woman.
 She had specially cut slits in her skirt so that she could reach her holstered pistols more easily.
 To this day, the treasure has never been found.